This is a quick post about organizing WordPress’ uploads directory, wp-content/uploads, for many files using a file name-derived directory structure.

 This is similar to the approach you’ll see used by disk storage-backed HTTP caching servers.

-I’ve not included any example code for this specific approach in this article as I don’t believe it would be directly useful for anyone else.
-You can implement your own custom directory structure by hooking into the
+I haven’t included any example code for this specific approach in this article as I don’t believe it would be directly useful for anyone else.
+You can implement your custom upload-directory structure by hooking into the

 upload_dir filters that are provided by WordPress Core.
 Add your